 Up until they were separated in 1996 for what they thought might be forever, the brothers stressed that all they had was each other.

-On Aug.
-20, 1989, at around 10 p.m., Erik and Lyle Menendez shot their parents to death in their Beverly Hills mansion, a 9,000-square-foot Mediterranean-style home previously leased by the likes of Prince and Elton John before the couple bought it less than a year before the murders.
+What they did, at around 10 p.m. on Aug.
+20, 1989, was shoot their parents to death in their Beverly Hills mansion, a 9,000-square-foot Mediterranean-style home previously leased by the likes of Prince and Elton John before Jose and Kitty Menendez bought it less than a year before the murders.

-Jose Menendez, a 45-year-old entertainment executive, was shot point-blank in the back of the head with a 12-gauge shotgun and was found in the den, where he and his wife of 26 years, Kitty Menendez, 47, had been watching a movie.
+Jose, a 45-year-old entertainment executive, was shot point-blank in the back of the head with a 12-gauge shotgun and was found in the den, where he and his wife of 26 years, Kitty, 47, had been watching a movie.
 Kitty tried to get away, and was found lying in a pool of blood in the hallway, shot in the arms, chest and face.
-Both were also shot in the kneecap, which was supposed to make it look like a hit job.
+Both were also shot in the kneecap, which was supposed to make it look like a professional hit job.

 Surprised to not hear any sirens after making all that noise, the brothers got in the car and dumped the guns somewhere off of Mulholland Drive, then threw the spent shotgun shells and their bloody clothes in a dumpster at a gas station.
 They bought movie tickets in Century City for a film they didn't see, then went to Santa Monica, where they tried to find one of Lyle's friends who could serve as an alibi; unable to find the guy, they drove back home.

-A bodyguard Lyle hired for about 10 days testified that Lyle said his parents were "murdered by either the cartel or the mob and he was in fear for his life."
+A bodyguard Lyle hired for about 10 days testified that his client said his parents were "murdered by either the cartel or the mob and he was in fear for his life."

 In the week immediately following the killings, Lyle—a Rolex-sporting prep school grad who had been suspended from Princeton for plagiarism—returned to New Jersey, where he test-drove a Porsche (calling the Alfa Romeo he had at home a "piece of s--t") and went shopping for clothes.
 He also put a put a $300,000 down payment on a restaurant that specialized in buffalo wings in Princeton, N.J., where he and Erik were born, later that year.